 More like this: Check out the best MMOs on PC in 2020

 I quite like all that, though, hence I have a soft spot for Leviathan.
-It’s one of two Destiny raids that I’ve gone into ‘blind’ within the hour of their launch, and there’s no denying the statement it makes when you first transmat in, nor the statement you’ll make in a full set of its gorgeous prestige armour.
+I went into it ‘blind’ the moment it launched, and there’s no denying the statement it makes when you first transmat in, nor the statement you’ll make in a full set of its gorgeous prestige armour.
 Though D1 veterans hoping for guns as stupid-good as Vault of Glass’s were disappointed, Inaugural Address, Midnight Coup, and a couple of others emerged in time as mainstays for Destiny 2’s early years.
 At the very least, there’s nothing else quite like it: in its encounter design, its aesthetic, its rotating structure, and in the Underbelly, Leviathan is weird and ambitious.
 We like weird and ambitious.

 Crown of Sorrow is a tight, compact piece of raid design.
 Its first encounter introduces the Witch’s Blessing mechanic such that everyone can grasp how it works without making Spire’s mistake of being too easy, and the raid builds expertly from there.
 It flirts with Spire’s mechanical complexity in the final encounters – all that shooting of random glowing limbs, but only when the Deception is in the right place! – but for the most part, bringing down the walls, clearing crystals, and refreshing Blessings make for a deceptively simple final room in which the challenges have a nice flow.
 There are certainly fewer of Spire’s meaningless layers, yet everyone has a role and must do it well.